dfayad/hey_peter/README.md

 Here's the first demo video showing some of the features: https://www.youtube.com/watch?v=FKI37sYgyzY

+The current script with the features shown on the video is on: complete_peter_start.py

 Here are the specific libraries you need:

 For Speech Recognition: SpeechRecognition